huggingface/blog/concrete-ml-inference-on-endpoints-fhe.md

 ### Running inferences

-Now, you can run the inferences on the entry point, by running:
+Now, you can run inference on the Endpoint launching the script:

 ```bash
 python play_with_endpoint.py